Buy side vs sell side data room hero.

 Sell-side data room documents.

-You don't need to upload everything at once.
-Experienced founders start with the most commonly requested materials - corporate structure, financials, and a summary cap table - and add depth as buyer interest increases.
-Staged disclosure is standard.
+You don't need to upload everything on day one.
+Start with the most commonly requested materials and add more as interest grows.
+Staged disclosure is standard practice and it protects you.

 Who controls the sell-side data room